nodejitsu/handbook/chapters/hello_world.md

     jitsu deploy

 <!-- Expand!
 Run through the details of below, *assuming it's the first time*-->
-This will create a new application snapshot, generate or update the package.json for the project, and deploy the project in the current path to [Nodejitsu](http://nodejitsu.com).
+This will create a new application snapshot, generate and or update project metadata, and deploy the project in the current path to [Nodejitsu](http://nodejitsu.com).
 If it's your first deployment, you'll be prompted for some information such as *subdomain* and *start script* but it's really easy and we promise it will only